ksHamburg/ABQ2021_on_ubuntu20.04/README.md

-### ABQ2021_on_ubuntu20.04
+# ABQ2021_on_ubuntu20.04

-# How to properly install abaqus 2021 on Ubuntu 20.04 LTS using a docker container
+## How to properly install abaqus 2021 on Ubuntu 20.04 LTS using a docker container

-Installing abaqus on an ubuntu OS always has been and always will be a hassle since abaqus does not support ubuntu natively.
+Installing abaqus on an ubuntu OS always has been and probably always will be a hassle since abaqus does not support ubuntu natively.
+However, due to several reasons such as commfort, popularity and mostly lazyness I never considered switching to CentOS and rather fought with the crudities of installing abaqus within ubuntu.
+Till recently that worked well and there were always ways to get abaqus running smoothly.
+Some sources of wisdom and inspiration can be found under the following links:

 ```
 sudo apt-get install docker